 Text Messaging and Email

 Text messaging, sending, and reading email requires visual, manual, and cognitive attention from the driver, it is by far the most alarming distraction.
-Smartphone ownership is growing.
-In 2011, 52 percent of drivers reported owning a smart phone, and by 2014 that number had grown to 80 percent.
-The greatest increases in smart phone ownership are among adults age 40 and older.
+Smartphone ownership has grown tremendously, in 2013 51% of drivers had cell phones.
+In 2022, 91 percent of drivers reported owning a smartphone.

 Distracted Driving Injuries